Azure Newsletter: August 2017

 Take this self-paced course to understand important concepts related to Microsoft Azure identity.
 Learn what makes Azure Active Directory (Azure AD) different from on-premises Active Directory, as well as differences in managing users and groups and implementing custom domains in Azure AD.
 Explore directories and tenants, as well as Azure Multi-Factor Authentication, which lets you add a critical second security layer for verification of user sign-ins and transactions.

 Case study: Protecting files in the cloud with Azure Information Protection

 At Microsoft, our data protection is in the cloud.
-That means between 2,500 and 3,000 licenced users at Microsoft can securely and seamlessly access data every minute of every workday.
+That means between 2,500 and 3,000 licensed users at Microsoft can securely and seamlessly access data every minute of every workday.
 It also reduced our service administration by 66 percent.
-Read about how Azure made data protection more scalable, easier to manage and more cost-effective where it was invented—at Microsoft.
+Read about how Azure made data protection more scalable, easier to manage, and more cost-effective where it was invented—at Microsoft.

 Case study: Managing user identities and secure access at Microsoft